espressif/arduino-esp32/docs/source/external_libraries_test.rst

         ]
     },

-Sumbit a PR
+Submit a PR
 ***********

-* Open a PR with the changes and someone from Espressif team will add a label ``lib_test`` to the PR and CI will run the test to check, if the addition is fine and library / example are compiling.
+* Open a PR with the changes and someone from Espressif team will add a label ``lib_test`` to the PR and CI will run the test to check, if the addition is fine and the library/example is compiling.

 * After merging your PR, the next scheduled test will test your library and add the results to the `LIBRARIES_TEST.md`_.